Domains and Event Structures for Fusions: Background: Domains and Event Structures

 For a domain $D$ we can think of its elements as ``pieces of information'' expressing the states of evolution of a process.
 Compact elements represent states that are reached after a finite number of steps.
-Thus algebraicity essentially says that any infinite computation can be approximated with arbitrary precision by the finite ones.
-More formally, when $D$ is algebraic it is determined by $\compact{D}$, i.e., $D \simeq \ideal{\compact{D}}$.
+Thus algebraicity essentially says that infinite computations can be approximated with arbitrary precision by finite ones.
+More formally, when $D$ is algebraic, it is determined by $\compact{D}$, i.e., $D \simeq \ideal{\compact{D}}$.

 For an {\esabbr}, the configurations ordered by subset inclusion form a domain.
-When the {\esabbr} is stable, if an event with its minimal history is in the join of different configurations, then it belongs, with the same history, to one of such configurations.
-In order-theoretic terms, minimal histories are prime elements, representing the building blocks of computations.
+When the {\esabbr} is stable, if a minimal enabling is included in the join of different configurations, then it is necessarily included in one of the configurations.
+In order-theoretic terms, minimal enablings are prime elements, and thus they represent the building blocks of computations.